 Role mapping is consistent, but operational layers diverge in three meaningful ways:

-- Runtime vs. human Verifier: VeriMAP and Intent run the Verifier as an automated gate per subtask.
+- Runtime vs. human Verifier: VeriMAP and Cosmos run the Verifier as an automated gate per subtask.
 Spec Kit has no runtime Verifier; verification is human PR review.
 Spec Kit assumes a reviewer is always present; CIV does not.

 - Isolation primitive: Osmani relies on per-agent context only.
 Composio uses Docker sandboxes.
-Anthropic and Intent use git worktrees for filesystem isolation on top of context isolation.
+Anthropic and Cosmos use git worktrees for filesystem isolation on top of context isolation.
 Context isolation alone leaves file overwrites open; worktrees close them.

 | CIV Role | Osmani | Composio | GitHub Spec Kit | Anthropic |